Ea Beck: History

+To the north of the river, there are three separate networks of drains, each with a dedicated pumping station.
+These are Tilts Bridge, Thornhurst and Duck Holt.
+Tilts Bridge and Duck Holt are both funded by the Coal Authority, while Thornhurst is funded by Danvm Drainage Commissioners.
+Much further upstream, there is a small area affected by mining subsidence to the east of South Elmsall.
+Goosehole pumping station was built to pump surface water from the area into The Beck, and is funded by the Coal Authority.

-As the beck is slow moving, the lower reaches nearer to the River Don are found with callitriche stagnalis.
+As the beck is slow moving, the lower reaches nearer to the River Don are colonised by pond water-starwort (callitriche stagnalis).
 Flooding on the beck is quite common, though in June 2007, water overtopped the banks and inundated the villages of Toll Bar and Bentley.
 The tidal flood gates at the mouth of the River, were installed to prevent a backflow upriver from the Don.
 However, as that was already flooded with water from upstream in Sheffield, the gates remained closed and caused flooding along the Beck, causing problems in villages such as Toll Bar.
 South Yorkshire Fire and Rescue Service deployed firefighters to help pump water away from affected properties, in what was described as "the largest-ever peacetime fire service operation seen in Britain."
 This prompted the Environment Agency to invest over £3 million in flood defences along the river, which were completed in 2010.
 The beck was subject to flooding again in November 2019.
 The history of flooding on the beck has meant Doncaster Council rate the beck as one of its major rivers and as such is monitored closely for any weather events.

+Water quality

+The Environment Agency measure water quality of the river systems in England.
+Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
+There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
+Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

+The water quality of the Ea Beck system was as follows in 2019.

+Reasons for the quality being less than good include discharges from sewage treatment works, physical modification of the channel, and runoff from urban areas and agricultural land.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.